basvdberg/IncrementalJoin/README.md

 **Requirements of incremental join function:**
 - Performance: Filter A and B into the smallest subsets possible before joining.
 - Consistency: The outcome of the join is not dependent on the size of the join interval (e.g. daily, monthly, yearly).
 This is often a requirement when using the data for machine learning and you don't want to be troubled by changing historic data.
+Note that we made this requirement optional by using the enforce_sliding_join_window parameter (which is true by default).

 Moving the join logic to a dedicated function implements the following requirements:
 - Efficiency: Users do not have to worry about the complexity of incremental join.
+Secondly by using this function you know that every incremental join works identical.
 - Maintainability: The complexity of incremental join is removed from your code and thus it makes your code more readable and easier to maintain.
 - Code quality: Prevent user mistakes in the complex joining conditions of incremental join by externalizing and parameterizing this code.